mariocosttaa/vessel-management-system/docs/README.md

 - Production deployment checklist
 - Common console errors explained

+#### `user-manage-commands-guide.md`
+**Purpose**: Complete guide to the UserManage command system **When to use**:
+- Managing users, vessels, crew, and system via terminal
+- Understanding available commands and their usage
+- Setting up automation scripts
+- Performing administrative tasks

+**Key Content**:
+- Interactive menu guide
+- All 27 commands with examples
+- Common workflows and use cases
+- Best practices and troubleshooting

 #### `quick-reference.md`
 **Purpose**: Quick lookup for common patterns and essential information **When to use**: